- Alternative & Natural Medicine

 Uses of Ginger

 Sometime in 2008, I was offered to buy a Spa privilege card.
 Thinking that I needed that for relaxation, I grabbed one.
 Together with my friends, I went to try out one of their fabulous offers.
 I chose the tightening Body Wrap.
 It was actually recommended for me by the masseuse since I was working my way to bring back the firmness of my body.
 I was given a body scrub with massage before the primary ingredient for my wrap was done..it was no other than the Ginger.
-It was very warm on skin but on other parts, I felt it was hot.
-I was told it was normal since it works out on the most stressed part of my body.
-From that day on, I learned about the other uses of ginger.
+It felt warm on skin but on other parts, I felt it was hot.
+I was told it was normal since it means that it was working out on the most stressed part of my body.
+From that day on, I made a research and learned about the other uses of ginger.

 Spice up your dish

 Ginger or Luya in Filipino is popular and said to be widely cultivated in the Philippines.
 Commonly found in market stalls and grocery stores, it is usually used as a condiment in Filipino cuisines.
 It takes away the fishy smell of seafood dishes or even from the chicken that is why it is used in a famous Tinola dish.

 There is also the native beverage made of ginger known as salabat, done by boiling the peeled and mashed ginger, then adding a bit of sugar or honey to taste.
 It is perfectly served on cold nights as an alternative to coffee.
 Nowadays, salabat can be made instantly since powdered ginger is already available in groceries.

 Every New Year, my mom has a tradition of cooking "bilobilo" for the family.
 It is made with ground sticky rice formed into a ball cooked in boiling water with a lot of ginger and brown sugar.

 Last year, I saw a candy made of ginger at a local store.
 I tried one pack.
 It taste good, better than a candy.
 Lozenges and ginger candies are now being distributed nationwide and in some countries.